 A one-year, part-time program offering a series of courses focused on applied methods of implementation, particularly as they relate to developing more effective interventions.
 Ideal for people with a master's degree in public health or clinical research, or the equivalent, and who are currently engaged in the development, implementation, and evaluation of health-related programs.
 Complete program information and application.

 Master's Degree Program in Clinical Research, Implementation Science Track

 A rigorous, two-year course of study intended for advanced pre-doctoral fellows, post-doctoral fellows, and faculty members who wish to master clinical research methods and pursue independent research careers.
 Implementation science track scholars take most of the same -courses as those required for the standard masters program, in addition to a series of implementation-specific electives.
 Complete program information and application.

 Get Expert Advice—Consultation Services for Implementation Research and Interventions

 CTSI offers Consultation Services for implementation projects, including study design, implementation, evaluation, dissemination, qualitative and mixed methods, behavior change interventions, and interdisciplinary collaborations.
 Learn more and request a consultation.

-Implementation Research at UCSF
+Implementation Science Resources at UCSF and Beyond

 - Center for AIDS Prevention Studies